 But because we have an accurate assessment of our Primary Money Personalities that gives us the motivation to save now to be able to still spend in our retirement.

 NOW our Secondary Money Personalities are another story.
 We couldn’t be more different.
 Taylor is a Secondary Risk Taker and I’m a Security Seeker.
 So we may agree on SPENDING but not necessarily on how.

 Knowing our Money Personalities, it is better for us to discuss and make a plan about our future spontaneous travel now than both of us feeling irritated that retirement isn’t what we wanted it to be.

 3. You assume your spouse wants to spend the same amount of time with your kids’ families as you do.

 One of the final mistakes people make in retirement planning is assuming you know exactly how your spouse sees your role as grandparents.

-Before we are lucky enough for our boys to get married and have kids of their own, Scott and I are discussing how much time we will spend with our boys and their families.
+Before we are lucky enough for our kids to get married and have kids of their own, we are discussing how much time we will spend with our children and their families.

-Scott and I are still discussing this to see where we can land that we both agree on.
+We are still discussing this to see where we can land that we both agree on.
 AND THEN when their spouses’ are added to the mix we may have to reevaluate again.
-BUT at least I will clearly understand where Scott’s heart is and where I am comfortable.
+BUT at least we will clearly understand where our hearts are and where we are comfortable.

 Talk now to avoid stony silences in the future.